-The Master of Education in Postsecondary Administration and Student Affairs (ME PASA) program prepares graduates for a variety of professional roles in higher education administration and student affairs, from academic advising to residential life, admissions to athletic programs.
-Graduates work in two- and four-year institutions, public research universities, private liberal arts colleges, graduate/professional schools, and for-profit institutions.
+The Master of Education in Postsecondary Administration and Student Affairs (PASA) program will prepare you for a variety of professional roles in higher education administration and student affairs, including student advocacy, campus activities, athletic programs, residential life and academic advising.
+You will learn how to address inequities and effect change, ensure that student voices are heard and help students realize their full potential.
+Graduates from this program typically work in two- and four-year institutions, public research universities, private liberal arts colleges, and graduate or professional schools.Apply Learn More

 - Student Development in Higher Education